kristoffer-dyrkorn/flightsimulator/README.md

 Use the keyboard or, if you have, an NXT Gladiator joystick.

 Arrow keys: stick control.
 This simulator has a flight control system (FCS), so you do not steer the aircraft directly.
 The FCS decides how the control surfaces should move to make the aircraft do what you want. `z` and `x`: rudder pedals. `q` and `a`: throttle.
 Space bar cycles camera views: cockpit / wingman camera / external camera.
 For the external camera, `j` and `l` rotates the camera left and right, `i` and `k` rotates it up and down.
 Use `,` and `.` to move the camera nearer/further away.
-Use `h` to toggle HUD on and off.
+Use `h` to toggle HUD on and off. `1` and `2`: decrease/increase air brakes. `g` extends/retracts landing gears. `b` turns on wheel brakes when rolling on a runway.

 ## Screenshots